Algorithmic enumeration of ideal classes for quaternion orders: Computing the class set for definite orders

+has numerator of size $O(\log H)$, so by taking the smallest prime $\frakp \in S$ to be sufficiently large and of polynomial size, we can assume this quantity is $\leq 1$.

-With the set $S$ now computed, we employ Algorithm \ref{Sneighbors}.
+With the set $S$ now computed, we employ Algorithm \ref{Sneighbors} .
 Step 1 can be performed in probabilistic polynomial time over a fixed totally real field $F$ and we have already performed Step $2$.
 We conclude from Theorem \ref{conjruntime} that Step 3 requires a number of calls to Problem (\textsf{IsPrincipal}) which is polynomial in the size of the output $H=\#\Cl\calO$, each with input of polynomial size.
-In solving Problems (\textsf{IsIsomorphic}) and consequently (\textsf{IsPrincipal}), we only need to check ideals with the same reduced norm since $D(G)=1$.
-By Proposition \ref{dembdonn}, each call to Algorithm \ref{findprincdef} runs in deterministic polynomial time, and the proof is complete. \end{proof}
+In solving Problems (\textsf{IsIsomorphic}) and consequently (\textsf{IsPrincipal}), we only need to check ideals with the same reduced norm, since $S$ consists of primes representing each element in the narrow class group and $D(G)=1$, if $[I] = [J]$ then $[\nrd(I)]=[\nrd(J)]$ so $\nrd(I)=\nrd(J)$.
+By Proposition \ref{dembdonn} , each call to Algorithm \ref{findprincdef} runs in deterministic polynomial time, and the proof is complete. \end{proof}

 We conclude by proposing an alternative to Algorithm \ref{Sneighbors} which solves Problems \ref{computeidealclasses} (\textsf{ClassSet}) and \ref{conjugacyclasses} (\textsf{ConjClassSet}) simultaneously by computing two-sided ideals and connecting ideals, as in Proposition \ref{conjareequiv}.
 This algorithm appears to perform better than Algorithm \ref{Sneighbors} in practice, though we do not prove anything rigorous along these lines.